 - Belief: Both partners have to orgasm every time we have sex

 Everyone who likes sex likes orgasms.

 But orgasm is not the most important part of sex.
-After all, it only last 4 or 5 seconds, right?
+After all, it only lasts 4 or 5 seconds, right?
 Or 15 or 20 seconds if you’re a woman who won the genetic lottery.
-“Sex,” of course, last from the time you look at each other and say “I’ll meet you in bed after I pee” until the time you check your email afterwards–at least 10 minutes, and hopefully more.
+“Sex,” of course, lasts from the time you look at each other and say “I’ll meet you in bed after I pee” until the time you check your email afterwards–at least 10 minutes, and hopefully more.

 Just as an orgasm doesn’t guarantee enjoyable sex, enjoyable sex doesn’t require an orgasm.
 So making two orgasms an absolute requirement every time you have sex can turn things into an Olympic performance.
 And make quickies impossible.
-And turn pleasure into failure, but measuring the wrong thing.
+And turn pleasure into failure, by measuring the wrong thing.

 We need a National “It’s OK that I didn’t come, I enjoyed the sex a lot anyway” Day.
 And while it’s great for couples to talk about their sexual experience together, and to problem-solve things they want to improve, not every non-orgasmic experience needs to be dissected or understood.
 Authentic sexual pleasure is perfect just as it is, and doesn’t need to be validated with a reading on the Richter Scale.

 - Belief: We have to be squeaky clean for sex